jalik/kandybars/README.md

 </template>
 ```

-## Creating templates in Javascript
+## Create a template in Javascript

 This is not the common way, but you can create a template directly from Javascript.